We spent a fortune on police body cams. Why haven’t they fixed policing?

 Even as some Obama-era reform efforts were scrapped under a new administration, body cameras have remained a stalwart plank in local and federal reform efforts.
 The police reform legislation unveiled by Senate Democrats last week would put cameras on all uniformed federal officers, and, like Republican legislation, invest more federal funds in the technology.
 Despite calls to review big police budgets and overhaul policing, citizens are still clamoring for them.
 Shareholders have taken stock of the situation too: Axon, the company that sells body cameras and Tasers to Minneapolis and many major departments, has seen its share price surge by as much as 25% since Floyd’s death.

-None of this has been cheap.
+This hasn’t been cheap.
 Police departments, through state and federal grants, have spent upwards of $100 million on cameras.
 (The Dept. of Justice alone has given $73 million to more than 400 agencies from 2015 to 2019.)
 That’s meant a gold rush for startups and giants like Amazon and Microsoft, who have built lucrative subscription-based businesses around storing mountains of body camera video.
 At some smaller departments, The Washington Post reported last year, the rising and recurring costs have led them to scrap their camera plans altogether.

 However, when it comes to reducing police use-of-force or building community trust, the video experiment has not had the effect many reformers had hoped for.
 Like citizen-shot video, police video is still hindered by a larger operating system: police training, practices, and cultures that promote aggressiveness and exacerbate existing racial biases, as well as old laws and police unions that foil transparency and accountability.
 Body camera video, meanwhile, can also be combined with live-streaming and real-time face recognition, technologies that can harm privacy and civil rights and reinforce racial disparities.